 You may also have racers who started your race, but got injured or did not finish for some other reason.
 You can mark these as DNF.

 If a racer has violated a race rule then you can mark them disqualified racer (DSQ).

 If you click on the name of the desired racer you will bring up the Edit Racer window.
 In the Timing tab, you can change a racer’s status by using the drop down menu Set to DNS/DNF/DSQ and selecting one of the options listed.

 After the Race

-After the race it is important to review all results both private and public results sets.
+After the race it is important to review both private and public results sets.
 Look for outlier times, missing times and racers who did not start or did not finish.
-If you wish to print results follow the instructions in the the Print Results Section of the How to Setup Results section of the user guide.
+If you wish to print results click here to learn how.